 The Walk-In — episode guide, cast, air date, plot, trailer, interview, and all about the true crime drama by Jeff Pope

-The Walk-In on ITV is based on a true story about the fight against evil neo-Nazis and stars Stephen Graham, Jason Flemyng, Leanne Best and Dean-Charles Chapman.
+The Walk-In is based on a true story about the fight against evil neo-Nazis and stars Stephen Graham, Jason Flemyng, Leanne Best and Dean-Charles Chapman.

-The Walk-In on ITV is the latest true crime story to be played out on television thanks to executive producer Jeff Pope.
+The Walk-In is a real-life crime story by executive producer Jeff Pope.
 The five-parter stars Stephen Graham as reformed neo-Nazi Matthew Collins, who then infiltrated a far right group and helped to foil the murder of Labour MP Rosie Cooper back in 2017.
 Other stars include Jason Flemyng, Leanne Best, Christopher Coghill and Dean-Charles Chapman.
 The series explores tough themes including racism, freedom of speech and terrorism.

 "It’s a hard-hitting story that pulls no punches," Stephen Graham reveals.
 "But it’s very important we have dramas like this that bring people the truth about these stories to start conversations."

-So here's everything you need to know about ITV drama The Walk-In...
+So here's everything you need to know about drama series The Walk-In...

 The Walk-In release date